plausible/docs/docs/stats-api.md

 ### Filtering

-Most endpoints support a `filter` query parameter to drill down into your data.
+Most endpoints support a `filters` query parameter to drill down into your data.
 Currently, only simple equality filters are supported.

 An equality filter can be specified with url-encoded `==`.
 Filters can be joined together with `;` which applies a logical `AND` operator to the filters.
 Here's a filter expression combining two filters: